 Beautiful topiary, the kind you see as features of great gardens and landscapes especially in the Italian gardens can look amazing sculptures in all sizes, we feature a number of shapes, sizes in Box, Yew, Olive, Hornbeam and Beech to name just a few of the topiary trees.

 You will find fresh inspiration as well as popular spirals, cones, parachutes, cylinders, cubes, pyramids and balls on the nursery in a range of sizes and species.
-We also have trees pruned using the Japanese art of Niwaki, we call these cloud pruned trees and like the topiary these stunning creations are art forms and act as sculptures for your garden, we have a range of these but can source bespoke creations too and have them with you within 7-10 days.
+We also have trees pruned using the Japanese art of Niwaki, we call these cloud pruned trees and like the topiary these stunning creations are art forms and act as sculptures for your garden, we have probably the largest range of these in Ireland in our Nursery park in a wide range of sizes, styles, shapes and materials.

 Niwaki principles, literally meaning ‘garden tree’ – being distinct from ‘Bonsai’ meaning ‘potted tree’.
 Niwaki are the bigger, easy ones that go in the ground.
 Bonsai are the little, difficult ones that stay in pots.
-As these are one offs we don’t have all of them on the website so worth a call to us if you are interested in Niwaki Specimens.
+As these are one offs we don’t have all of them on the website but we do have a good deal of them so take a look but it is worth a call to us if you are interested in Niwaki Specimens as you will see and appreciate the work that has gone into each specimen.

 Ilex Crenata, or Japanese Holly, is an evergreen shrub native to east China, Japan, Korea and Taiwan, and a popular bonsai species.
 It is very suitable for shaping dense hedges and is sometimes mistaken for boxwood (Buxus sempervirens).
 It’s small green leaves produce tiny white flowers and small black shiny fruits.
 However, fruits will only develop if there are female and male trees near to each other and flowering at the same time.